Submission Rules, Terms and Conditions

 ‘We’ in these rules refers to Write Sparks.

-The ‘zine’ referred to in these rules is a short publication, which we intend to publish in December 2020.
+The ‘zines’ referred to in these rules are short publications, which we published in December 2020 and intend to publish in Spring 2021.

 The project is open to anyone of any age, inside or outside of the UK.